 Unlike Judge Clay, I have a lot of questions about this mess.
 The preliminary hearing shed no light on why Mehserle shot an unarmed man in the back while he lay facedown on the Fruitvale train platform.

-The one thing that is clear, to me at least, is that the officers who responded to the call about a fight on the train have been embellishing events in an effort to
+The one thing that is clear, to me at least, is that the officers who responded to the call about a fight on the train have been embellishing events in an effort to cover their rear ends.

 Their intent clearly is to make the situation on the train platform appear more chaotic and life-threatening than it was in the moments that led up to Grant's shooting.
 This is being done to justify their over-the-top response.